flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter2/Chapter2.md

 ### [Ex 2-4](./Exercises/Ex2_4/ex2-4.c)

 *Write an alternate version of `squeeze(s1, s2)` that deletes each character in `s1` that matches any character in the string `s2`.*

 Our implementation loops over the characters in `s2` and runs the previous single character version of `squeeze` on `s1`.
 An alternative would be to loop over `s1`, check `s2` if the current character is in `s2` and discard it if it is.

 Our implementation has the advantage that as `s1` shrinks each time we squeeze, successive searches become faster.

 If `s2` has duplicate characters, we could use an array to track the characters we've seen and ignore them.
-However the overhead of setting up this array for all possible characters (128 in ASCII) means this would only be worthwhile if `s2` is long with a large number of duplicates.
+However the overhead of setting up this array for all possible characters (128 in ASCII) or mutating `s2` means this is only worth doing if `s2` is long and contains many duplicates.

 ### [Ex 2-5](./Exercises/Ex2_5/ex2-5.c)